hopetambala/SI664-docs/orm/django_orm.md

 South Africa ZAF
 ```

-:bulb: If your `values_list()` is limited to a single field you can add the "Flat" parameter set
+:bulb: If your `values_list()` is limited to a single field you can set the `flat` parameter
-to True in order to return the results as single values rather than one-tuples:
+to `True` in order to return the results as single values rather than one-tuples:

 ##### Returning single value tuples with values_list()
 ```commandline